nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
+Get your questions or doubts about HireMe's functionality and details answered here.
+If you have further questions, you can contact us through our email `hireme@gmail.com`.

 #### Q1: Where is the data for the application stored?
 Ans: HireMe data are saved automatically as a JSON file `[JAR file location]/data/hireme.json`.
 You can make a backup of the file if you wish to.